-As a Software Engineer I’ve learnt to build systems as complex as they need to be to fulfil their role within a product or organisation, but no more complex than that.
-I’ve learned that every line of code is a liability that adds operational costs to an organisation and must therefor be justified to exist.
-Documentation done right is a highly valuable asset to any organisation, but done wrong can become an unwelcome time sink.
+As a Software Engineer I’ve learned to build systems as complex as they need to be to fulfil their role within a product or organization, but no more complex than that.
+I’ve learned that every line of code is a liability that adds operational costs to an organization and must therefor be justified to exist.
+Documentation done right is a highly valuable asset to any organization, but done wrong can become an unwelcome time sink.

-As a Software Architect I understand that software does not exist in a vacuum and must always serve a higher purpose in collaboration with other systems, both internal and external to the organisation.
-The whole of these systems must be in-tune or risk slowing down the speed at which an organisation can iterate.
-A ubiquitous language surrounding the domain models used throughout the organisation is a highly valuable asset that warrants significant intellectual investments.
+As a Software Architect I understand that software does not exist in a vacuum and must always serve a higher purpose in collaboration with other systems, both internal and external to the organization.
+The whole of these systems must be in-tune or risk slowing down the speed at which an organization can iterate.
+A ubiquitous language surrounding the domain models used throughout the organization is a highly valuable asset that warrants significant intellectual investments.

 As an Engineering Coach I know that every engineer is a human being with needs, personality traits, misfortunes and personal goals.
-The software running the organisation is only as good as the strength and happiness of your team.
+The software running the organization is only as good as the strength and happiness of your team.
 Engineers are smart, dedicated and always re-educating themselves, provide in that thirst for knowledge, and you have a formula to sustain your most valuable assets.
-Give your best engineers plenty of opportunities to learn from others outside your organisation, while allocating their time wisely to help them teach those within your organisation.
+Give your best engineers plenty of opportunities to learn from others outside your organization, while allocating their time wisely to help them teach those within your organization.

 As a Human Being I know that I want to do good for this world, and want to leave it in a better state than I found it.
-I realise that software – similar to other tools – can be used for good and bad, and I choose to only use it for good.
-I am principled in that way, and I do not apologise for that.
-The mission statement of an organisation matters a great deal, the way the organisation lives up to that statement on a day to day basis matters even more.
+I realize that software – similar to other tools – can be used for good and bad, and I choose to only use it for good.
+I am principled in that way, and I do not apologize for that.
+The mission statement of an organization matters a great deal, the way the organization lives up to that statement on a day-to-day basis matters even more.